refIekt/refIekt.github.io/lit.md

 ### Delay

-Logs scrolling by too fast?
-Introduce a bit of delay to make them easier to read.
-The default delay is `0` seconds and this can be changed to any positive float or integer value.
+Delay the execution of a program to make logs easier to read.
+The default delay is `0` seconds (no delay) but could be 1 second, for example:
 ```
 lit @delay=1 ruby script.rb
 ```